meghnaa11/Harmonize/README.md

    git clone https://github.com/your-username/harmonize.git
    cd harmonize```

-2. **Start the Application with Docker Compose Build and run the application using Docker Compose:**
+2. **Start the Application with Docker Compose Build and run the application using Docker Compose.
+In the terminal type the following commands:**

 ```docker-compose up --build```